Documentation · Cross-domain tracking

 What does NOT work

 Shopify's Custom Pixel runs inside a sandboxed Web Worker (see Shopify Custom Pixel architecture).
 It has no DOM access, so it can't intercept arbitrary outbound link clicks — the URL-rewrite mechanism doesn't apply.
 For Shopify-checkout-specific cross-domain integrations (ReCharge, Bold Subscriptions, anything that redirects mid-checkout), use server-side stitching via customer_email_hash instead.
-Both Admaxxer's pixel and the merchant's destination platform emit a SHA-256 hash of the lowercased customer email; summary_kpis joins on this hash to reconstitute the journey post-checkout.
+Both Admaxxer's pixel and the merchant's destination platform emit a SHA-256 hash of the lowercased customer email; the revenue rollup joins on this hash to reconstitute the journey post-checkout.

 Same for native mobile apps that open a web view (e.g. an iOS in-app browser): the pixel can rewrite links inside the parent page, but once Apple's SFSafariViewController or Android's Custom Tab takes over, JS context is lost.
 For those flows, propagate the visitor_id through your app's deep-link parameter scheme directly.